|Nutritional Guidelines (per serving)|

 - Garnish: candied cherries (and other fruits, as desired)

-Combine flour, sugar, nutmeg and salt in mixing bowl.
+Combine flour, sugar, nutmeg and salt in a separate large mixing bowl.
 Stir in lemon peel.

-Make a well in center and pour into it the yeast mixture and milk.
+Make a well in center of the dry ingredients and pour into it the yeast mixture and milk.
 Add eggs and egg yolks, and with a large wooden spoon gradually incorporate dry ingredients into liquid ones.

 Place the dough on floured board and sprinkle with more flour if necessary to keep from sticking to the bowl or surface.